tsgates/arch-wiki-markdown/wiki/Readline.md

 -------

-Usually, pressing the up arrow key will cause the last command to be shown regardless of what has been typed so far.
+Usually, pressing the up arrow key will cause the last command to be shown regardless of the command that has been typed so far.
 However, users may find it more practical to list only past commands that match the current input.

 For example, if the user has typed the following commands: